GCollector/recostly2/CALCULATOR_REQUIREMENTS.md

 - Optimal chart sizing and spacing
 - Enhanced hover states and transitions

+## NEW: Shared Calculation Page Requirements

+### Shared Calculation Display
+- No step indicator on shared calculation page
+- Same tab-based results display as step 2 of the calculator
+- No ability to edit the calculation
+- Clear "Create Your Own" link to start a new calculation
+- Proper display of all calculation details and charts

+### Marketing Content for Premium Users
+- Premium users can add marketing content to shared calculations
+- Marketing content includes profile image and custom text
+- Marketing content is shown by default but can be hidden by viewers
+- Non-premium users see generic calculator branding

 ## Visual Reference Requirements

 The design MUST match these specifications: